Nicholas Biwott: Businessman

 Biwott led an active business life and was regarded as one of Kenya's most successful entrepreneurs.

 As a teenager in the late 1950s, Biwott worked alongside his father who had established a successful fruit and vegetable business in Eldoret.
 The young Biwott also borrowed small amounts of money from a local bank with which to expand his own business sideline selling meat products and eggs.
 Nicholas Biwott continued to expand his own business and in the late 1960s formed ABC Foods selling food and animal feed products.

 Within a few years, Nicholas Biwott was able to invest in farms and businesses, taking advantage of the post-independence banking policies at the time by which Kenyans were granted loans on favourable terms.
 In 1969, aged 29, Biwott purchased the Eldoret Town International Harvester (IH) dealership (now FMD trading as Lima Ltd).
-He also purchased a dairy farm in the same year, started an importer exporter business in 1972, purchased two wheat farms in 1974, invested in the sole agency for IH in Kenya for agricultural tractors and implements in 1975, and purchased a local air operator in 1977 (now Air Kenya).

-Biwott's business philosophy of purchasing small or failing businesses, investing and re-investing in them over many years, appears to have paid dividends.
-He is now regarded as one of Kenya's wealthiest businessmen.
+He also purchased a dairy farm in the same year, started an importer exporter business in 1972, purchased two wheat farms in 1974, invested in the sole agency for IH in Kenya for agricultural tractors and implements in 1975, and purchased a local air operator in 1977 (now Air Kenya).Biwott's business philosophy of purchasing small or failing businesses, investing and re-investing in them over many years, appears to have paid dividends.
+Over time, his portfolio diversified across agribusiness, logistics/aviation and food manufacturing, often growing acquired businesses into long-term operating companies.

-Biwott's businesses in Kenya employ thousands of people and one company of which he is the major shareholder, has for many years been listed among Kenya's top 10 corporate taxpayers.
+Biwott's businesses had thousands of staff across Kenya.
+One company which he was the major shareholder was listed among Kenya's top 10 corporate taxpayers.

 Philanthropy

-Mr Biwott supported a number of projects in the areas of education, health and medicine, and assisting small businesses.
+Alongside his political career, Biwott was involved in a range of philanthropic and community development initiatives, particularly in education and healthcare.
+He established and supported several educational institutions, including secondary schools and bursary programmes aimed at increasing access to education in Elgeyo-Marakwet and surrounding regions.
 In 2008, he established the Mbegu Trust 'to develop education and opportunity in Kenya'.

-Nicholas Biwott took a personal and active role in the development of education in Kenya, particularly the education of girls, through the building of numerous schools.
-These included the Maria Soti Educational Centre a model school for girls from all backgrounds built as a tribute to his mother, as well as the Biwott Secondary School.
+He took an active role in particularly the education of girls, through the building of numerous schools such as the Maria Soti Educational Centre a model school for girls from all backgrounds built as a tribute to his mother, as well as the Biwott Secondary School.

 Biwott also played an active role in raising funds for the building of many other colleges and educational projects, and was the founder and patron of the Keiyo South Education Foundation that provides bursaries to needy students for primary and secondary education.